szymonkaliski/resurrector/README.md

 ### Heartbeat

-Each of the running processes should periodically ping resurrector with OSC message on specifed port and path, sending the process id (from config) as only parameter.
+Each of the running processes should periodically ping resurrector with OSC message on specified port and path, sending the process id (from config) as only parameter.
 So for the sample config, process 1 sends: `/hb/ "app 1"` on OSC `4000`, and process 2 sends: `/hb/ "app 2"` on OSC `4000`.